safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 ---

-## C) Give OPNsense a temporary LAN IP so you can reach its GUI
+## Section C – Give OPNsense a temporary LAN IP so you can reach its GUI
 Use the console on the Protectli
 1. Connect a keyboard and HDMI or serial cable to the Protectli.
 2. Boot OPNsense and wait for the text menu.
 3. Choose Assign Interfaces if needed and make sure your internal NIC is LAN.
 4. Choose Set interface IP address then select LAN.
-5. Set IPv4 to 10.10.10.4 slash 24.
+5. Set IPv4 to 10.10.10.4/24.
 No upstream gateway on LAN.
 Skip IPv6 for now.

 Log in to the OPNsense GUI
 1. On the laptop open https://10.10.10.4 and accept the certificate warning.